greghin/mail-tool/README.md

 # Mail Inbox Tool

 A simple workflow for processing scanned mail.
-You drop PDFs from the SmartScan app on your phone into `Unsorted/`, and Claude (in Cowork) processes them — extracts text, identifies sender/date/document type, proposes a clean filename and destination folder, and (after you approve) files them away.
+You drop PDFs from the SmartScan app on your phone into `Unsorted/`(OneDrive-TheMobilityHouse/USA/Business Operations/Mail Inbox), and Claude (in Cowork) processes them — extracts text, identifies sender/date/document type, proposes a clean filename and destination folder, and (after you approve) files them away.

 ## Folder layout